golang/website/go.dev/content/solutions/devops/index.md

 “[empowers software developers](https://stackify.com/site-reliability-engineering/) to own the ongoing daily operation of their applications in production.”

-Go serves both siblings, DevOps and SRE, with its fast build times and lean syntax—readily supporting automation while scaling for speed and code maintainability as development infrastructure grows over time.
+Go serves both siblings, DevOps and SRE, from its fast build times and lean syntax to its security and reliability support.
+Go's concurrency and networking features also make it ideal for tools that manage cloud deployment—readily supporting automation while scaling for speed and code maintainability as development infrastructure grows over time.

 ## Featured Go users & projects